fcatho/qwerty/cpp/waes/README.md

 Generated files
 ---------------
-Command line application for hamming distance computation between two strings will be located at bin folder, with the name **hammingstr**

-Also, unit tests binary will be located in bin folder, with the name **unit_test**

-**libdistance.so** is the dynamic library containing all classes related to distance computation.
+**libdistance.so** Dynamic library containing all classes related to distance computation.
 This file will be produced in lib folder.
+Use this shared object to expand for any other distance algorithm.
+**hammingstr** Command line application for hamming distance computation between two strings will be located at bin folder.
+This binary is linked with libdistance.so as an application example.

 Integration tests
 -----------------